Candlestick Patterns

 Shadow and Tail

 The shadow is the portion of the trading range outside of the body.
-We often refer to a candlestick as having a tall shadow or a long tail.
+We often refer to a candle as having a tall shadow or a long tail.

 candlestick shadow and tail